 The UASI grant program provides a key source of funding for achieving the priority capabilities in the NCR's Strategic Plan.
 Building on a number of years of project development and execution, the NCR will use the comprehensive approach outlined below to implement the Strategic Plan.

-Relationship between each Plan and the NCR Strategic Plan
+Implementing the NCR Strategic Plan